- About Us

-With all the vent, drain, plumbing lines, and electrical wiring installed, it’s time to put up drywall.
-Be sure to create openings for water supply lines, electrical outlet/switch covers, and wiring for wall-mounted light fixtures.
-Once the drywall is in place, it can be sealed and painted.
+Now that all the vent, drain, and plumbing lines and electricity are run to your new bathroom, you can hang up drywall.
+Remember to cut out openings for water supply lines, electrical outlet/switch covers, and wiring for your wall-mounted light fixtures.
+Once all the drywall is up, you can seal and paint it.

 Step 7: Install the bathtub or shower.

-It’s recommended to have your plumber assist with the installation of your bathtub or shower since you’ll need to connect the plumbing and drain lines, as well as the faucets and fixtures.
-If you’re building a shower enclosure, this is also when you should take care of this task.
+Have your plumber assist with the installation of your bathtub or shower since you will need to connect the tub and shower plumbing and drain lines, as well as the faucets and fixtures.
+If you are constructing a shower enclosure, this is when you would take care of this task too.

 Step 8: Install the flooring.